Why Study Garden Design with LCGD Australia

 Border Gardens

-Each year, LCGD Melbourne proudly partners with MIFGS through the Border Garden Competition, a celebrated platform for students and emerging designers to showcase their skills on a major stage.
+Each year, LCGD Australia proudly partners with MIFGS through the Border Garden Competition, a celebrated platform for students and emerging designers to showcase their skills on a major stage.

 Each entrant creates a 2.4m x 2.4m garden, demonstrating creativity, planting design and horticultural skill within a small but expressive footprint.